Do you know what the basis of an electric device is?

 - The capacitor is good if the resistance readings start from “0” and reach infinity.
 This shows that it was charging initially.

 - If you get a very high initial resistance, it means the capacitor is damaged.

 - If there is low resistance, your capacitor is short.

 An inductor is a coil; to test it, you must remove it from the circuit.

 - As described above, set the dial to continuity mode.

 - Plugin red and black probe into multimeter COM and V-ohm sockets

-- Now, connect the red and black probes to the positive and the negative terminals respectively.
+- Connect the red and black probes to the positive and negative terminals.

 - In case the inductor is working well, the multimeter will beep.
 You will see a very low value of readings.
 However, you cannot identify any short turns of the inductor.

 - In case of a damaged inductor, the multimeter will not beep.
 In this case, the multimeter will show “1” or “OL” readings indicating an open circuit.